adhearsion/electric_slide/README.markdown

     SupportQueue.wait_for_agent(call) do
       # Play hold music or other features until an agent answers
       # This block should loop if necessary
+      # This block overrides the `#while_waiting_for_agent` above
     end

+    # Do any post-queue activity here, like possibly a satisfaction survey
+    pass CustomerSatisfactionSurvey

+    say "Goodbye"
   end
 end
 ```